 1. Add onion and olive oil to a deep, heavy pot or dutch oven.
 Sauté over high heat until the onion starts to sizzle, and then, immediately turn down to low heat and add a pinch of salt.
 Occasionally stirring the onions around, sauté for about 15-20 minutes or until the onions are caramelized.

-2. Once the onions are golden brown, add the garlic, vegan butter, smoked paprika, oregano, turmeric, mustard seeds, red pepper flakes, onion powder and garlic powder.
+2. Once the onions are caramelized, add the garlic, vegan butter, smoked paprika, oregano, turmeric, mustard seeds, red pepper flakes, onion powder and garlic powder.
 Sauté over low heat for another 2 minutes—constantly stirring around.
-Then, add the tomato sauce, diced tomatoes and red miso, and stir until well combined.
-Turn up to medium heat, cover with a lid and simmer for 5 minutes.